What Are the Leading Causes of Female Infertility?

 How to Diagnose Female Infertility Causes?

 To diagnose the cause of infertility, men and women are examined.
 Examining male-factor causes is much easier than those of females.
-The reason is that the causes of female infertility are varied and will be more difficult to be diagnosed.
+The reason is that the causes of female infertility are varied and will be more difficult to diagnose.
 However, the level of male fertility can be recognized by a simple examination.

 To diagnose female infertility, the doctor should know about the patient's menstrual periods, past pregnancies, miscarriages, pelvic pain, and abnormal vaginal spotting or discharge.
 The doctor's examination may include tests such as a Pap smear, pelvic examination, pelvic ultrasound, X-ray hysterosalpingogram (HSG), laparoscopy, Saline sonohysterogram (SIS), and hysteroscopy.